Sidmouth Museum: Military medals and coins display

 In the 2022 season, the museum included a military medals display for the first time.
 The items on display range from coins commemorating the Duke of Wellington's victories, to medals awarded by the United Nations in the post-Second World War period.
 Many personal effects of the medal recipients were donated to the museum, a select few of which are also visible to the public.
-The medals of Lieutenant Edward Bailey, who was awarded the Military Medal for gallantry in the First World War, and Corporal R. F. Pearcey, who served as an Royal Air Force mechanic in North Africa and Italy during the Second World War, are present alongside their personal items.
+The medals of Lieutenant Edward Bailey, who was awarded the Military Medal for gallantry in the First World War, and Corporal R. F. Pearcey, who served as a Royal Air Force mechanic in North Africa and Italy during the Second World War, are present alongside their personal items.